raycast/script-commands/CONTRIBUTING.md

 Use dash-case format for script files and directories, and use proper file extensions: Applescript should be `.applescript`, Swift should be `.swift`, Bash should be `.sh`, etc.
 Example: `spotify-next-track.applescript`

+### `packageName` metadata

+While `packageName` is an optional parameter and if it's missing Raycast will derive it from the directory name, it is required in this repository to improve portability.
+Make sure to always provide it in your script commands.

 ### Scripts that require additional modification

 1. Ensure that comments include instructions on how to start using the script.
 E.g. you might need to provide API token, username or tweak parameters.